About the scheme

 New local access roads

-We’re constructing a new dual carriageway, approximately five miles in length, between Fen Drayton and Swavesey and a single carriageway between Swavesey and Girton.
-This will provide a route for local traffic between Cambridge and Huntingdon, as well as access to properties and businesses along the corridor.
+We built a new single carriageway between Swavesey and Girton, approximately five and half miles in length and linking to the A1307 (old A14) between Godmanchester and Swavesey.
+This provides a route for local traffic between Cambridge and Huntingdon, as well as access to properties and businesses along the corridor.